 Your GE microwave runs every day until it doesn’t.
 The turntable stops spinning.
 The door won’t latch.
 Or it runs but your food comes out cold.
-We fix all three at homes across San Diego County, from Clairemont to Chula Vista.
+The techs in our network fix all three at homes across San Diego County, from Clairemont to Chula Vista.
 Most of these failures trace back to a handful of known parts.
-Here’s what actually goes wrong and how we sort it out.
+Here’s what actually goes wrong and how a technician sorts it out.

-The most common call we get is a GE microwave that runs but won’t heat.
+The most common call is a GE microwave that runs but won’t heat.
 The turntable spins, the light comes on, the timer counts down, but the food stays cold.
 That’s almost always a high-voltage part.
-We test the magnetron, the high-voltage diode, and the capacitor in that order.
+The technicians in our network test the magnetron, the high-voltage diode, and the capacitor in that order.
 A failed diode often takes the magnetron down with it.
-On older units we sometimes find a humming or loud buzzing right before the heat dies, which usually means the magnetron is on its way out.
-We confirm each part with a meter before we replace anything.
+On older units a humming or loud buzzing right before the heat dies usually means the magnetron is on its way out.
+The technician confirms each part with a meter before replacing anything.
 No guessing.

 Next up is the turntable that won’t turn.
 On most GE models the culprit is the small turntable motor under the floor of the cavity, not the tray itself.
-We pull the unit out, drop the bottom panel, and check the motor for continuity.
+The technician pulls the unit out, drops the bottom panel, and checks the motor for continuity.
 Sometimes it’s just the plastic coupler or a roller guide that’s cracked, and food spillage cooked onto the support ring can bind it up too.
 A dead turntable means uneven heating and cold spots, so it’s worth fixing.
-We carry the common GE turntable motors on the truck.
+Techs in the network typically carry the common GE turntable motors on their trucks.

 Door problems are their own category.
 Every GE microwave has three door interlock switches wired in series.
 They tell the unit the door is shut before it’ll fire.
 When a latch hook wears down or a hinge cracks, those switches stop closing in the right order and the microwave goes dead or throws an error.
-We’ve seen a worn latch take out the line fuse and the monitor switch in one shot.
-We replace the full latch assembly and test all three switches, because a half-fixed door is a safety problem, not just an annoyance.
+The techs in our network see a worn latch take out the line fuse and the monitor switch in one shot.
+The technician replaces the full latch assembly and tests all three switches, because a half-fixed door is a safety problem, not just an annoyance.

 Then there’s the control panel.
 Buttons that don’t respond, a dark display, or a flashing error code usually point to the membrane switch (the flat keypad layer) or the main control board.
-We test the membrane first since it’s the cheaper part and the more common failure.
-If the board is the issue, we check the board’s connections and traces before we condemn it, because a loose ribbon cable can fake a dead board.
+The technician tests the membrane first since it’s the cheaper part and the more common failure.
+If the board is the issue, the technician checks the board’s connections and traces before condemning it, because a loose ribbon cable can fake a dead board.
 If you’re seeing sparking inside the cavity or burning smells, stop using it and call us.
 That’s a different and more urgent failure.
-If your GE microwave isn’t heating up your meals like it used to, our detailed guide on microwave not heating walks through more of what we check.
+If your GE microwave isn’t heating up your meals like it used to, our detailed guide on microwave not heating walks through more of what a technician checks.

 Over-the-range vs. countertop models: what’s different